 Total operating income increased by CHF 3 million to CHF 1,870 million.
 Net interest income decreased by CHF 9 million to CHF 1,063 million, reflecting a decline in the deposit margin despite selective pricing adjustments as the ongoing low interest rate environment continued to have an adverse effect on our replication portfolios.
 This decrease was partly offset by higher income resulting from an increase in average client deposit volumes.
 The loan margin improved in the first half of 2014 while the average loan volume was broadly stable.
 Moreover, interest income allocated from Group Treasury increased.
 Recurring net fee income increased by CHF 27 million to CHF 283 million, due to a reclassification of CHF 28 million of certain fees related to retail bank accounts from transaction-based income in the first half of 2014.
-Transactionbased income decreased by CHF 35 million to CHF 481 million, mainly reflecting the aforementioned income reclassification and lower allocated revenues from Group Treasury.
-Other income increased by CHF 13 million to CHF 39 million, mainly due to higher income related to our participation in the SIX Group.
+Transaction-based income decreased by CHF 35 million to CHF 481 million, similar matters as well as increased professional fees, partly offset by lower marketing expenses, which included a one-time reversal of an accrual.
+Net charges for services to other business divisions decreased by CHF 4 million to CHF 27 million, mainly reflecting lower charges to Wealth Management.